openlawteam/tribute-contracts/website/docs/contracts/core/DaoRegistry.md

 ### getCurrentDelegateKey(address memberAddr)

 Returns the current delegate key for a member address.
+The member's delegate key is an alternative address to their original membership address that they have specified for interacting with the DAO.
+This delegation can be used for a number of different reasons (attack, reorg, technical issues, tax).

 ### getPreviousDelegateKey